Data-Crunch-Team-Green/khetala-server/ProjectDescription.md

 **Khetala**, is a crop recommendation application that aims to bridge the knowledge gap between nepali farmers and the scattered data online to help them make data driven decision.
 Khetala integrates 3 major factors (Yield, Soil, Price) to provide crop recommendation to farmers.
 Here's how each aspect contributes to its recommendations:
 1. ### District wise yield data
 Khetala analyzes historical crop yield data for the specific region or locality.
-By understanding which crops have performed well in the past ===under=== similar conditions, it can suggest crops with higher potential for success in terms of yield.
+By understanding which crops have performed well in the past under similar conditions, it can suggest crops with higher potential for success in terms of yield.

 2. ### Soil Profile
 The application collects soil data from various sources or may even employ on-the-ground testing.
 By analyzing soil composition, pH levels, nutrient content, and other relevant factors, Khetala can recommend crops that are well-suited to the specific soil conditions of a farmer's land.